 The net assets of the Commissioner (assets less liabilities) are matched by the reserves held.
-Reserves are in two categories.
+Reserves are in two categories:

-The first category is usable reserves, i.e. those reserves that the Commissioner may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.

-The second category is those that the Group is not able to use to provide services.
+- Usable reserves are the reserves that the Commissioner may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use. - Unusable reserves are those that the Commissioner is not able to use to provide services.
 This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.